Online Continued Competency

 MA Only EMTs should massemt.org to create a training profile and enter their continuing education credits.

 For both NREMT and MA there is a selection for NCCP in the drop down box.
-This will pre populate the National Education section of their profiles so they do not need to enter each topic individually.National EMS Institute will be hosting the Massachusetts Continued Competency Program for BLS Providers at our Corporate Headquarters located at 90 Main St. in Carver, MA.
-The program is two days in length from 8am-7pm.
+This will pre populate the National Education section of their profiles so they do not need to enter each topic individually.National EMS Institute will be hosting the Massachusetts Continued Competency Program for BLS Providers this program is completed remotely from your home/office/workspace.
+The program will be completed over 5 weeks for 4 hours per evening.
 NEI is a state accredited training institution, therefore all programs will be held at the designated times, and each hour must be attended to receive credit for the course.

 Upon successful completion of the program, students will be provided with a course completion certificate and program outline for the breakdown of each required category.
 This will allow the student to transfer the course information to their MassEMT.org or NREMT.org Continuing Education Profile.